 The key to a great texture is a long cold fermentation in the refrigerator.
 For best results, keep it in the refrigerator for 4-6 days.
 During this time, the dough develops lots of small and big bubbles, making your crust extra delicious.

 Temperature determines how quickly the dough rises and develops.
-If you want your sourdough pizza dough to be ready the next day, let the dough rise at room temperature.
+If you want your sourdough pizza dough to be ready the same or the next day, let the dough rise at room temperature.
 How long the bulk fermentation takes depends on many different factors, but it takes around 6-8 hours for the dough to double in volume, be full of bubbles, and wobble like jellyfish when the container is gently shaken.
-Then put it in the refrigerator for 2-3 hours or until you need it.
+Then use it immediately or put it in the refrigerator until you need it.

 Can I freeze it?